nodejs/node/doc/api/tls.md

 If using Perfect Forward Secrecy using `ECDHE`, Diffie-Hellman parameters are not required and a default ECDHE curve will be used.
-The `ecdhCurve` property can be used when creating a TLS Server to specify the name of an alternative curve to use, see [`tls.createServer()`] for more info.
+The `ecdhCurve` property can be used when creating a TLS Server to specify the list of names of supported curves to use, see [`tls.createServer()`] for more info.

 ### ALPN, NPN and SNI